jakob1379/postmodern-python/template/README.md

 It includes the following bits:
 - uv for Python, virtual env, dependency management and script running
-- Ruff for formatting and linting (replaces isort, flake, isort etc)
+- Ruff for formatting and linting (replaces Black, isort, Flake8, etc.)
 - Pyright for type checking (set to strict mode, but do what makes you happy)
 - Pytest for tests
-- A Github Actions workflows for formatting/linting/checking/testing PRs/merges
+- GitHub Actions workflows for formatting, linting, type checking, and testing on PRs and merges
 - Another for releasing to PyPI
 - A basic Dockerfile for running in a container
 - Some basic Python snippets to get you started